 After-Hours Digital Access

-Many Auburn University employees use technology after normal working hours, often by checking email, responding to a text message, or answering a phone call.
-Employees whose positions are designated as nonexempt and their supervisors should note that the use of mobile and electronic devices after normally scheduled work hours needs to be considered as hours worked – time for which the employee must be compensated.
+Many Auburn and AUM employees use technology after normal working hours, often by checking email, responding to a text message, or answering a phone call.
+For employees whose positions are designated as nonexempt, the use of mobile and electronic devices after normally scheduled work hours needs to be considered as hours worked – time for which the employee must be compensated.

-We encourage employees and supervisors to discuss this requirement to ensure that they have a clear understanding of the supervisor’s expectations regarding the use of technology after normal working hours.
+Employees and supervisors should discuss this requirement to ensure that they have a clear understanding of the supervisor’s expectations regarding the use of technology after normal working hours.

 Overtime Premium